nebulaa/christmas-challenge-2024/README.md

 <br>

 # 🛠 Rules and Requirements
+- Teams:
+  This challenge is designed for single devs.
+Duos will be allowed but will be rated accordingly to keep it fair.
+If we find more than two contributors towards code (If they fix your readme typos, whatever), then we will disqualify you
 - Project Scale:
-  The challenge is designed to take 5–7 full working days.
-Focus on a small-to-medium scope project.
+  The challenge is designed to exhaust full working days where possible.
+Focus on a small-to-medium scope for the project.
 - Submission:
   Fork this repository and submit your work as a pull request.
   Include a detailed README in your project folder explaining your approach, setup instructions, and any assumptions made.
   Best code will get their PR accepted, and be proudly displayed here.
 - Code Standards:
   The project must be your original work.
+  Do NOT use excessive AI.
+Its okay if you let it write some small helper function, We would to.
+But keep it minimal, we will run some checks.
   Use python, js, rust or go, and try to keep dependencies minimal.
   Ensure your code is well-documented and follows best practices.
 - Supported Protocols: